-Selects how velocity affects volume when playing the Sound from the [KEYBOARD] or a MIDI keyboard.
+Selects how MIDI velocity affects volume when playing the Sound from a MIDI keyboard.

-OFF means velocity does not affect the volume of the Sound.
+OFF means velocity does not affect the volume of the sound.

 LOG applies a logarithmic velocity curve.
 The volume difference are greater between softer keyboard presses than between harder.